datalad-handbook/book/docs/basics/101-102-populate.rst

 .. runrecord:: _examples/DL-101-102-111
    :workdir: dl-101/DataLad-101
+   :language: console

-   # let's make the output a bit more concise with the --oneline option
+   # lets make the output a bit more concise with the --oneline option
    $ git log --oneline